-Investments are managed by MEAG, Munich Re Group's special purpose asset management company and transactions are carried out by BNP Paribas.
-DAS UK coordinates with MEAG and BNP to maintain returns while ensuring sufficient cash availability.
-The Group's investment managers could create short term liabilities by entering into contracts to purchase investments.
+The portfolio is managed by ERGO Versicherung AG in accordance with the investment mandate approved by DAS LEI, Investments are held by MEAG, Munich Re Group's special purpose asset management company.
+Transactions are carried out by HSBC Bank plc ("HSBC").
+DAS UK coordinates with MEAG and HSBC to maintain returns while ensuring sufficient cash availability.
+MEAG could create short-term liabilities by entering into contracts to purchase investments.
 However, the authorisation of transactions is carried out and controlled by the senior personnel of the DAS UK Finance team.
 In practice, there is close liaison between MEAG and DAS UK's Finance function and no significant difficulties have arisen in recent years in having funds available to meet investment purchase obligations.
+Liquidations of assets are made when necessary, to manage the liquidity.